SnowFlakeOS/SnowFlake-Swift/README.md

-# SnowWhiteOS
+# SnowFlake
-SnowWhiteOS, This will writing swift.
+SnowFlake, this is an Operating System and is written in Swift.

 # Building
-This is SnowWhiteOS is require for build.
+This is SnowFlake is require for build.
 - Swift (>= 4) (https://swift.org)
 - NASM (http://www.nasm.us/)
 - GCC Toolchain or GCC (https://gcc.gnu.org/)